MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/Update-MgExternalConnectionSchema.md

 # Update-MgExternalConnectionSchema

 ## SYNOPSIS
-Update the navigation property schema in external
+Update the properties of a schema for an externalConnection.

 ## SYNTAX